shweta-r-patil/angular-spotify-clone/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## ToDo

+1. Save user name from login page to local storage
+2. Display user name in home page if it is available in local storage
+3. Correct placement of play button similar to spotify
+4. Remove description
+5. Correct images by using from unsplash
+6. Correct names of component and remove unsed components
+7. create a music player component
+8. check on different size